ilyarmnzhdn/dartracklist/README.md

 ## DarTrackList

-#### DarTrackList - is sample media player application that can download mp3 files from given json file and store it in Core Data.
+#### DarTrackList - is a simple music player that can download .mp3 files from given json and store them in Core Data.
 Made for Dar ecosystems.

 ## installation
 1. clone this repository.